Thermoplastic: Polybenzimidazole

-Polybenzimidazole (PBI, short for Poly-[2,2’-(m-phenylen)-5,5’-bisbenzimidazole]) fiber is a synthetic fiber with a very high melting point.
+Polybenzimidazole (Poly-[2,2’-(m-phenylen)-5,5’-bisbenzimidazole], PBI) fiber is a synthetic fiber with a very high melting point.
 It has exceptional thermal and chemical stability and does not readily ignite.
-It was first discovered by American polymer chemist Carl Shipp Marvel in the pursuit of new materials with superior stability, retention of stiffness, toughness at elevated temperature.
-Due to its high stability, Polybenzimidazole is used to fabricate high-performance protective apparel such as firefighter's gear, astronaut space suits, high temperature protective gloves, welders’ apparel and aircraft wall fabrics.
+It was first discovered by American polymer chemist Carl Shipp Marvel in the pursuit of new materials with superior stability, retention of stiffness, and toughness at elevated temperatures.
+Due to its high stability, polybenzimidazole is used to fabricate high-performance protective apparel such as firefighter's gear, astronaut space suits, high temperature protective gloves, welders' apparel and aircraft wall fabrics.
 In recent years, polybenzimidazole found its application as membrane in fuel cells.

 Polycarbonate

 Polycarbonate (PC) thermoplastics are known under trademarks such as Lexan, Makrolon, Makroclear, and arcoPlus.
 They are easily worked, molded, and thermoformed for many applications, such as electronic components, construction materials, data storage devices, automotive and aircraft parts, check sockets in prosthetics, and security glazing.
 Polycarbonates do not have a unique resin identification code.
 Items made from polycarbonate can contain the precursor monomer bisphenol A (BPA).
-Susceptible to UV light, exposure results in yellowing (degradation is especially visible in headlamps that lost or didn't have proper protective coating).
+Susceptible to UV light, exposure results in yellowing.
+Degradation is especially visible in headlamps that lost or didn't have proper protective coating.